Nonfiction Books for 9 Year Olds (4th Grade)

 Part biographies and part experiments, this nonfiction book narrated in cartoon format makes science fun!
 Learn about each scientist in their short biography, then apply and learn more about their area of study by doing the related experiment.
 Read about James Audubon then make a bird feeder.
 Then read about Rosalind Franklin and do an experiment about strawberry’s DNA.
 Topics include living things, human biology, materials, air, electricity and magnetism, forces and physics, astronomy, math, and more.

-Beavers: The Superpower Field Guides by Rachel Poliquin, illustrated by Nicholas John Frith
+Beavers: The Superpower Field Guides written by Rachel Poliquin, illustrated by Nicholas John Frith

 In this fact-filled, funny, and illustrated book, you’ll meet Elmer who, like other beavers, has superpowers like Chainsaw Teeth and an Ever-Toiling Tail.
 Wow, right!?
 After you zip through this engaging nonfiction book, I predict Elmer will be your new favorite kind of animal — and you’ll be a beaver expert, too.
 Excellent, engaging writing!

-Wild Outside Around the World with Survivorman by Les Stroud illustrations by Andres P. Barr
+Wild Outside Around the World with Survivorman writing by Les Stroud with illustrations by Andres P. Barr

 Les Stroud recounts exciting personal adventure stories of exploration and survival in all sorts of places around the world.
 Fascinating stories are accompanied by photos, illustrations, maps, and informational insets.
 I couldn’t put this book down and HIGHLY recommend it.

-So You Want to Be a Ninja? by Bruno Vincent, illustrated by Takayo Akiyama
+So You Want to Be a Ninja? written by Bruno Vincent, illustrated by Takayo Akiyama

 Engaging and entertaining, full of facts, trivia, quizzes, and fun, this is the essential illustrated guide for ninjas-in-training.
 Three friends travel back in time to 1789 Japan where they’re taught by famous ninjas.